Riverpuzzle (detail), wall installation, 12' x 14'

 Every curving edge represents an actual place where water meets land on the skin of our earth.

-For the last thirteen years my work has been focused on our fragile world waters as news stories of specific water places and issues drive me to respond...
+For the last fourteen years my work has been focused on our fragile world waters as news stories of specific water places and issues drive me to respond...

 The steep challenges and consequences are real.